Last updated on February 11th, 2025

 Seville is the epicentre of Easter in Spain.
 During Holy Week in Seville, there are an estimated 71 brotherhoods and religious guilds of penitence, the thrones or paso, carried by costaleros through the cobblestone, winding and narrow streets and around 50,000 Nazarenes, who wear hooded gowns, some with chains around their feet.

-When I arrived in Seville on Friday afternoon, I was not expecting to see any processions but was immediately greeted by a large parade near the train station.
-However, when I arrived at my hotel, I learned that all of the processions from Friday had been delayed to Saturday.
-I made my way to the cathedral, blending with hundreds of people making their way to the main route.
-There were also viewing stands where people were seated to watch the entire procession.
-Fortunately, the police had set up pathways so that you could cross the street.
-Even then, I was caught in the flow of the parade while trying to cross the street.
+When I arrive in Seville on Friday afternoon, I am not expecting to see any processions but am immediately greeted by a large parade near the train station.
+I soon learn that all of the processions from Friday have been delayed to Saturday.
+I make my way to the cathedral, jammed along the narrow streets with hundreds of people.
+There are viewing stands where people are seated to watch the entire procession.
+Although the police have set up pathways so that people can cross the street, I am caught in the flow of the parade.

 Things to do: Find day tours in Seville by clicking here